 Participating in pep rallies in high school and other activities where all eyes were on him really kicked Lil Duval into high gear.
 The limelight just suited him and he wanted more.
 “I heard them screaming for me and I was like ‘oh yeah, this is what I need to be doing,’” he smiles.
 “I knew I would be in entertainment because I felt like an entertainer.”

-Duval can currently be seen on two MTV series Guy Code and Hip Hop Squares, but he’s not done yet.
+Duval can currently be seen on the MTV series Guy Code, but he’s not done yet.
 “Everything that you can do and even more that hasn’t been done yet” is a serious goal for him.
 “Whatever it is the people want me to do, I’m going to do it.
 And, I’m going to be the best at it,” he promises, refusing to rest until he reaches the pinnacle of “comedy at its finest.”

 Lil Duval's Upcoming Shows